oxc-project/acorn-test262/test-typescript/tests/cases/compiler/assertionFunctionWildcardImport2.ts.md

                         "start": 136,
                         "end": 166,
-                        "raw": "\"Must not be a nullable value\"", "value": "Must not be a nullable value" }
+                        "raw": "\"Must not be a nullable value\"", "value": "Must not be a nullable value", "regex": null,
+                        "bigint": null
+                      }
                     ],
                     "callee": {